-In an interview with ISPO.COM, the first 18-year-old professional wakeboarder talks about the special challenges of big air events like those at Munich Mash, his day to day training, and the future of wakeboarding as an action sport.
+In an interview with ISPO.COM, the professional wakeboarder, who is only 18 years old, talks about the special challenges of big-air events like the Munich Mash, his daily training routine, and the future of wakeboarding as an action sport.

-ISPO.COM: Mr. Grant, on your website there stand in capital letters: TAO.
+ISPO.COM: Mr. Grant, your website says TAO in big letters.
 What does that stand for?

 Daniel Grant: That's my nickname.
 TAO means turtle in Thai.
-I got this nickname from my friends, because when I started riding I always wore a green lifejacket and a green helmet.
-In that outfit I really did look like a turtle.
-I held on to the name because I think it’s cool to perform with your own nickname.
+I got this nickname from my friends because I always wore a green life jacket and a green helmet when I started riding.
+I guess I looked like a turtle in that outfit.
+I kept the name because I think it's cool to come up with my own nickname.

-What are you expecting from the big air event in Munich?
+What do you think of the Big Air event in Munich?

-It’s going to be an awesome show, and I like the idea that each rider can only show one trick.
-That kind of competition is a great opportunity to present our sport to a large audience, and I’m glad that I get to be a part of it.
+It's a brilliant show, and I like the idea that each rider is only allowed to show one trick.
+A competition like this is a great way to present our sport to a large audience, and I'm glad I was able to be part of it.

-What is the biggest challenge at Munich Mash?
+What is the biggest challenge in Munich Mash?

-There are no big air kickers in normal wakeboarding parks.
-How does one train for such events?
+There are no big-air kickers at normal wakeboard facilities.
+How do you train for such events?

-You can’t train for big air events in everyday life.
-But all the same, I do try to do jumps when training in the wakeboarding park where I’m in the air for as long as possible and pick up enough speed to fly far.
-Only when we train on the kickers before the competition can we really work on our tricks and test out what’s feasible.
+In everyday life, you can't train for big-air events.
+But I still try to make jumps when I train at the wakeboard facility, where I'm in the air as long as possible and take a lot of speed to fly far.
+It's only when we train on the kickers before the competition that you can really work on your tricks and try out what's possible.

-So you don’t have any plan about what tricks you want to show?
+So you don't have a plan at all about which tricks you want to show?

-I decided that spontaneously, after the first training session.
-But in any case, I’m someone who doesn’t like to plan very far in advance.
-If I had to make a plan for everything in my life, I would snap.
-I like surprising myself.
+I decide that spontaneously after the first training session.
+But I'm not someone who likes to plan far ahead anyway.
+If I had to make a plan for everything in my life, I would go crazy.
+I like to surprise myself.

-What is your day-to-day training like when you’re at home?
+What does your training routine look like when you're at home?

-During the week I try to train at the wakeboarding park every day, because less is going on then.
-What exactly I do then always depends on who else is there on that day.
-I do wakeboarding and wakeskating.
-So when there are lots of people wakeboarding, I snag up my wakeboard too.
-But if I catch a day when not a lot’s going smoothly for me, I switch to wakeskating and try new things out with that.
+I try to train at the wakeboard facility every day during the week because it's less busy then.
+What I do then depends on who else is there that day.
+I ride wakeboard and wakeskate.
+So if there are a lot of people wakeboarding, I grab my wakeboard as well.
+But if I get a day where I don't do much, I switch to my wakeskate and try new things with it.

 Your professional career began when you were just 13 years old.
 How did you reconcile sports and school?

-When I got the opportunity to wakeboard professionally, I had already several accumulated several absence days at school.
-I then had to decide if I would keep wakeboarding in addition to school, or concentrate fully and completely on the sport.
-At 13 years old I then decided on my career as an athlete, moved away from home and into a house right next to the wakeboarding park.
+When I got the opportunity to wakeboard professionally, I had already accumulated a lot of absences from school.
+I then had to decide whether to continue wakeboarding alongside school or to focus fully on the sport.
+At the age of 13, I decided to pursue a career as an athlete, left home and moved into a house right next to the wakeboard facility.

-In wakeboarding – as in other action sports – film projects are a second core focus of work as a professional athlete, next to competitions.
-Is there a project you’re currently working on?
+Film projects in wakeboarding - as in other action sports - are a second focus of being a professional athlete, along with competitions.
+Is there a current project you are working on?

-A filmmaker accompanied me for all of last year.
-This year I unfortunately didn’t have as much of a budget, since Monster Energy’s backed out of the sport.
-Therefore, I purchased my own camera equipment and film at home with my friends at our park and at other spots, such as Bali or in Europe.
-It’s fun editing the films and learning something new doing it.
-Then when I finish editing the film at the end of the year, I’ll see whether I’ll go and get a pro to help me or if it’ll work like that.
-My sponsors support the project and, after the successful film from last year , are completely behind me.
+During the whole of last year, a filmmaker accompanied me.
+This year, unfortunately, I don't have as much budget because Monster Energy has pulled out of the sport.
+So I bought my own camera equipment and film with my friends at home at our facility and at other spots, for example in Bali or in Europe.
+I enjoy editing the films and learning something new in the process.
+When I finish editing the film at the end of the year, I'll see if I get help from a professional or if it works out the same way.
+My sponsors support the project and are fully behind me after last year's successful film.

-Action sports are also interesting as advertising platforms for major brands.
-Nevertheless, companies keep pulling back out after a short engagement, like with Monster Energy.
-What do you as a professional athlete think about that?
+Action sports are also interesting for big brands as an advertising platform.
+However, it happens time and again that companies withdraw again after a short engagement, like Monster Energy.
+What do you think about this as a professional athlete?

 We athletes can only accept the situation as it is.
-Of course, the sponsorship by Monster Energy enabled me to do a lot.
-Now I’m my own man.
-I have the feeling that brands from the USA especially display this “hire and fire” mentality in sports.
-We as athletes just have to live with it.
+Monster Energy's sponsorship has made a lot of things possible for me, of course.
+Now I am my own boss again.
+I have the feeling that big brands from the U.S. in particular are more quickly adopting this "hire and fire" mentality in sports.
+As athletes, we just have to live with that.

-How do you assess wakeboarding’s development?
-With the sport continue to grow and stay interesting as an advertising platform?
+How do you see wakeboarding developing?
+Will the sport continue to grow and remain interesting as an advertising platform?

-I think that, at the moment, the sport is continuously growing.
+I think at the moment the sport is growing continuously.
 Events like the Red Bull Rising High are important because they present the sport professionally.
-There everything’s just right: from the organization to the support of the riders, all the way up to producing first-class photos and videos.
-That isn’t always the case at WWA events, unfortunately.
-There is definitely still potential here to improve communication and thus make the sport even more popular.
+Everything is just right here: from the organization to the support of the riders to the production of first-class photos and videos.
+Unfortunately, this is not always the case with WWA events.
+There is certainly still potential here to improve communication and thus make the sport even more popular.